github/codeql/docs/language/learn-ql/writing-queries/debugging-queries.rst

 This topic offers some simple tips on how to avoid commons problems that can affect the performance of your queries.
 Before reading the tips below, it is worth reiterating a few important points about CodeQL and the QL language:

-- In CodeQL `predicates <https://help.semmle.com/QL/ql-handbook/predicates.html>`__ and `classes <https://help.semmle.com/QL/ql-handbook/types.html#classes>`__ are all just database `relations <https://en.wikipedia.org/wiki/Relation_(database)>`__---that is, sets of tuples in a table.
-Large predicates generate tables with large numbers of rows, and are therefore expensive to compute.
+- CodeQL `predicates <https://help.semmle.com/QL/ql-handbook/predicates.html>`__ and `classes <https://help.semmle.com/QL/ql-handbook/types.html#classes>`__ are evaluated to database `tables <https://en.wikipedia.org/wiki/Table_(database)>`__.
+Large predicates generate large tables with many rows, and are therefore expensive to compute.
 - The QL language is implemented using standard database operations and `relational algebra <https://en.wikipedia.org/wiki/Relational_algebra>`__ (such as join, projection, union, etc.).
 For further information about query languages and databases, see :doc:`About QL <../about-ql>`.
-- Queries is evaluated *bottom-up*, which means that a predicate is not evaluated until **all** of the predicates that it depends on are evaluated.
+- Queries are evaluated *bottom-up*, which means that a predicate is not evaluated until **all** of the predicates that it depends on are evaluated.
 For more information on query evaluation, see `Evaluation of QL programs <https://help.semmle.com/QL/ql-handbook/evaluation.html>`__ in the QL handbook.

 Performance tips
 ----------------